cfpb/capital-framework/docs/_includes/usage/cf-notifications/usage.md

 </div>
 ```

-#### Links
+#### Link

-If your notification requires links,
+If your notification requires a link,
-include them below the message or explanation as a `m-list` unordered list.
+include it below the message or explanation.

 <div class="m-notification
             m-notification__visible